-Besides celebrating New Year’s Day on the first of January like most countries in the world, many Asian countries such as China, Singapore, Vietnam, and South Korea also observe Lunar New Year, marking the first moon in the lunar calendar.
-The celebration of Lunar New Year can last for the next 15 days until the full moon.
-In 2022, this is from February 1 to February 15.
+Besides celebrating New Year’s Day on the first of January like most countries in the world, many Asian countries such as China, Singapore, Vietnam, and South Korea observe Lunar New Year, marking the first moon in the lunar calendar.
+The celebration of the Lunar New Year can last for the next 15 days until the full moon.
+In 2022, this celebration is from February 1 to February 15.

 In this post, let’s find out which countries in Asia celebrate Lunar New Year and what traditions they have on this special occasion.

 Chinese New Year is one of the most important holidays in China when people enjoy a week off to celebrate with their families.
 There are numerous festivities taking place during this special holiday, sometimes lasting up to 16 days.